Trees in Hiroshima

 2 Kurogane Holly

-2. Kurogane Holly (Ilex Rotunda) 5-15 Fukuromachi, Naka-ku, Hiroshima-shi
+2. Kurogane Holly (Ilex rotunda) 5-15 Fukuromachi, Naka-ku, Hiroshima-shi

 5-15 Fukuromachi, Naka-ku, Hiroshima-shi

-Specie(s): Ilex Rotunda
+Specie(s): Ilex rotunda

 Distance from the hypocenter: 410m